mehrdadep/magpie/README.md

-# File server
+# magpie

-This file server is used to upload and download files using `REST APIs`
+`magpie` is a file server for uploading and downloading files using `REST APIs` in system files.

-  - `POST` - upload a file
-  - `GET` - to retrieve a file

 ### Requirements